Santosh Deshmukh

 Santosh Deshmukh (1980 – 9 December 2024) was the Sarpanch of Massajog village in Beed district, Maharashtra, India.
-He was known for significant contributions to rural development and actively opposing local extortion activities.
+He was known for contributions to rural development and actively opposing local extortion activities.
 His murder in December 2024 attracted widespread media coverage and led to extensive investigations.

 Achievements

 As sarpanch, Santosh helped Massajog village win 19 awards.
 The village was recognized for its excellent water supply and sanitation systems in the region.

 Murder

 On 9 December 2024, Deshmukh was abducted by six men from the Dongaon toll plaza and forcibly taken in an SUV to a remote location.
 Deshmukh was subjected to torture from approximately 3:30 p.m. to 6:00 p.m.
 The assailants used various weapons, including a 41-inch gas pipe with a handle, iron rods tied with clutch wires, wooden sticks, and sharp-edged weapons described as a "fighter" and a "dharkatti".

 The assailants recorded fifteen videos and took eight photographs during the incident.
 These recordings depict Deshmukh being physically assaulted, humiliated, and forced to chant slogans praising one of the attackers.
 One of the videos also captures an assailant urinating on the victim.

 Deshmukh was later discovered unconscious by police at Daithna Shivar near Nandur Ghat Road.
 He was transported to a hospital, where he was pronounced dead upon arrival.
 His body showed signs of extensive physical trauma consistent with severe assault.